jayd-lee/Project4/README.md

 ##### *It is important to understand the TWO different types of branches*

-- `Local` branch is the code that shows up in your IntelliJ (VScode if ur a dumbass)
+- `Local` branch is the code that shows up in your IntelliJ (VScode)

 - `Remote` branch is the code that shows up on your Github.